Locally involutive semigroups: Involutive and balanced sets over -semigroups

-\begin{remark} We may pass from a given \'etale left $*$-homomorphism $f:X\to S$ of $*$-semigroups to an involutive $S$-set, and thence to an \'etale $*$-homomorphism.
-This amounts to simply changing the product in $X$ slightly so that $f$ is a $*$-homomorphism.
-For the purposes of this remark let us denote the new product in $X$ by
+\begin{remark} We may pass from a given \'etale left $*$-homomorphism $f:X\ra S$ of $*$-semigroups to an involutive $S$-set, and hence to an \'etale $*$-homomorphism.
+This amounts to simply changing the product in $X$ so that $f$ becomes a $*$-homomorphism.
+Let us denote the new product in $X$ by

-where the action is the canonical lifting action associated with $f\,$.
-The fact that
+where the action is the canonical action associated with $f\,$.
+Lem. \ref{lem:xfy} implies then that